Save money and cut costs

 In the most deprived areas of the country, unemployment and social exclusion are key challenges facing many local people.
-The Salvation Army seeks to serve those in need.
+The Salvation Army seeks to serve those in need by providing alternatives.

-With a tight budget, cheap wholesome food and some good company is a real boost.
-Salvation Army cafés are great places to relax and unwind and our friendly staff make them somewhere you'll want to visit again and again.
+Salvation Army cafés are great places to relax and unwind.
+The combination of our friendly staff and inexpensive prices make them somewhere you'll want to visit again and again.

-Our mission is the same today, 150 years on.
+Our mission is the same today as in the 1840s.
 We make sure that everything we sell is good quality and affordable.

 It's easy to find brand new clothes and household items on the high street - tempting new styles, different sizes and healthy stock availability means there's an abundance of choice out there.
 However, taking the time to browse in one of our charity shops might not only save you pounds, you could also walk away with something unique knowing your cash has gone towards helping those in need across the UK...